-These pineapple cucumber ginger lemon smoothie leftovers will keep in a covered mason jar in the refrigerator for up to one day, though best when fresh.
+These pineapple cucumber ginger lemon smoothie leftovers will be kept in a covered mason jar in the refrigerator for up to one day, though best when fresh.

 The short answer is yes.
 If you are making this cucumber pineapple smoothie just for the flavor, replace the cups of pineapple chunks with pineapple juice or canned pineapple, but keep in mind that you're removing pineapples' fiber, which makes it less creamy, and filling.
 You are increasing the sugar content of the smoothie, which is not great if you aim to lose weight.

-Adding whole fruit's fiber makes you consume fewer calories, so using whole foods is key.
+Adding whole fruit fiber makes you consume fewer calories, so using whole foods is vital.

-Add more weight loss-promoting cucumber and pineapple to your diet by adding a carrot, cucumber, and celery juice, red cabbage juice, pineapple strawberry smoothie, and spinach ginger smoothie to your weekly smoothies and juices weekly line-up for breakfast or pre-work-out snacks.
+Add more weight loss-promoting cucumber and pineapple to your diet by adding a carrot, cucumber, and celery juice, red cabbage juice, pineapple strawberry smoothie, strawberry banana spinach smoothie, and spinach ginger smoothie to your weekly smoothies and juices weekly line-up for breakfast or pre-work-out snacks.

 If you try this pineapple weight loss smoothie or other of our healthy recipes, let us know!
 Leave a comment, rate it, and tag us #ourplantbasedworld on Instagram.
 Cheers!